If you’re looking for fun places to visit in the Northeast, you’ll find the most amazing offerings around the holidays.

 Let’s start at the very beginning, the epicenter of holiday cheer: Rockefeller Center.
 Rockefeller Center is full of amazing holiday sights and traditions, from the Christmas tree (which is 75 feet tall this year) to the magic of the Radio City Christmas Spectacular.
 You can also skate on one of the most famous ice rinks in the world, the Rink at Rockefeller Center.
 See the angel sculptures at the Channel Gardens and the fantastical windows and light displays at Saks Fifth Avenue.

 In Portland, Maine, there’s an 83% chance of a white Christmas, and this little city is full to bursting with holiday events.
 In Downtown Portland, which is extremely walkable, you can see colorful winter lights, part of an installation by artist Pandora LaCasse.
 If walking around is getting a little tiresome, try one of Portland’s free horse and wagon rides through Portland’s historic and festive downtown.
 You can also take a ride on the Maine Narrow Gauge Railroad Co.’s special Polar Express themed train rides.
 Maybe you’ll even wind up in the North Pole!
 At the Victoria Mansion, catch an immersive production of “The Nutcracker” performed by the Portland Ballet.

 For fun places to visit in the Northeast during the holidays, look no further than New Hampshire’s historic seaside city of Portsmouth is the New England Christmas you are looking for.
 For over a decade, Portsmouth has celebrated a month-long festival called “Vintage Christmas.”
-You can hop on their free Christmas trolley and ride through the town to different events, like a live performance of “White Christmas,” a tasty gingerbread house contest, the outdoor skating rink at Puddle Dock Pond and a glowing holiday parade.
+You can hop on their free Christmas trolley and ride through the town to different events, like the annual gingerbread house contest, the outdoor skating rink at Puddle Dock Pond and a glowing holiday parade.
 To truly make it a Vintage Christmas, however, you must visit the Strawbery Banke Museum, which hosts a candlelit stroll through Portsmouth’s historic homes.
 The costumed performers waiting there will take you on a trip through holiday history.
 Before you leave, make sure to load up on all the presents you can carry.
 After all, New Hampshire doesn’t have any sales tax.